Registering your company? Set up for FY2026 success with expert accounting at 15% off! Offer ends July 31st! T&C’s apply

 Managing shareholder and director loans in relation to fringe benefits can be a source of difficulty for business owners.

-Reporting Directors Fees on Individual Tax Returns
+Reporting directors’ fees on Individual Tax Returns

 Directors’ fees are to be included in the director’s assessable income and taxed at their personal tax rates.
 Payment summaries received from the company must be utilised to report the payments received and tax withheld.
 It is important for directors to understand the tax implications of reporting directors’ fees on their individual tax returns, as this can impact their overall tax liability.